meirf/joggernaut/README.md

 Joggernaut
 ========
-Joggernaut aims to provide the incline and distance metrics of a treadmill using natural elevation changes of NYC streets.
+Joggernaut aims to provide the incline and distance control of a treadmill using natural elevation changes of NYC streets.
 Provides a route in South Harlem based on starting coordinates, distance range and elevation specifications.

 ###Core Algorithm
 **Input**